pybind/pybind11/docs/faq.rst

 ``-fvisibility=hidden``.

 Additionally, ``-fvisibility=hidden`` can deliver considerably binary size savings.
-(See the following section for more details).
+(See the following section for more details.)

 .. _`faq:symhidden`: